vegaprotocol/vega/GETTING_STARTED.md

-This document is a guide for new Go developers which starts with a vanilla Linux or MacOSX installation, and runs through all the steps needed to get a working single-node Vega system.
+This document is a guide for new Go developers.
+It starts with a vanilla Linux or MacOSX installation, and runs through all the steps needed to get a working single-node Vega system.